Francesco Petruccione: Career

-Francesco Petruccione has had a distinguished career in the field of Physics.
 In 2004, he became a professor of Theoretical Physics at the University of KwaZulu-Natal and was awarded an Innovation Fund grant the following year to establish a Centre for Quantum Technology.
 Petruccione went on to hold the position of South African Research Chair for Quantum Information Processing and Communication Technology in 2007.

-In addition to his role as interim director of the National Institute for Theoretical and Computational Science, Petruccione also holds an adjunct professor position at the Korean Advanced Institute for Science and Technology.
+In addition to his role as interim director of the National Institute for Theoretical and Computational Science (NITheCS), Petruccione also held an adjunct professor position at the Korean Advanced Institute for Science and Technology.
 In 2018, he was appointed Pro Vice-Chancellor of Big Data and Informatics at the University of KwaZulu-Natal (UKZN) before moving to Stellenbosch University in 2022 as a professor of Physics and Quantum Computing as part of the Physics Department and the School of Data Science and Computational Thinking.

-Petruccione still has ties to the University of KwaZulu-Natal by collaborating with the Quantum Research Group based there.
+In 2023 Petruccione was honored with the title of Cavaliere della Stella d'Italia, Order of the Star of Italy, at a function at the Italian Embassy in Cape Town, South Africa.
+As of May 2024 he has officially been appointed as director of NITheCS.

-Petruccione is highly regarded in his field, with an H-index of 49 and a reputation for his groundbreaking work in physics and quantum computing.
+Petruccione is highly regarded in his field, with a reputation for his groundbreaking work in physics and quantum computing.